 You need to have a basic idea of some of the main food items you intend to offer customers way before you open your new dining establishment.
 These should help you put together a bare-bones menu which will initially guide your choices involving the sort of employees and equipment you need.
 A menu also gives you an indication of the kind of customers you hope to attract.

 A good tip when it comes to designing your menu is to work with your food vendors to put together your menu items and prices.
-Consult with your food vendors, because they have a lot of experience working with various food and beverage establishments and can help you put together your menu.
+Consult with your food vendors, because they have a lot of experience working with various food and beverage establishments and can help you put together your menu and assist with recipe costing.

 You can revise the menu later on as you get a clearer idea of what that your customers like, but you’ll require a physical menu before going live.
 Also having a spreadsheet or hard copy of your menu to present to your POS provider will help to program your POS (point of sale) system.
 Most POS companies can use your menu data to program the menu on your POS, so providing this information will help to expedite the setup process.